 With the exception of very tall people, there doesn’t appear to be any problems with the actual peddling of this bike.

 It seems that the price is going down and that if you keep your eyes open, you can find one for between $250 and $300 new.

-- Wide screen Computer LCD display provides large...
+- Wide screen computer LCD display provides large...

-- 250 lbs weight capacity.
+- 250 pounds weight capacity.
 User height range of...